Executive Condo Review - Is It A Good Investment Property?

 EC buyers are not eligible for HDB loans.
 That means buyers will have to take up a loan from a bank or financial institution.

-Unlike a HDB loan which offers financing of up to 80% of the purchase or valuation price of the property (whichever is lower), a bank loan is capped at 75% loan-to-value (LTV).
+Unlike an HDB loan which offers financing of up to 80% of the purchase or valuation price of the property (whichever is lower), a bank loan is capped at 75% loan-to-value (LTV).

-This means buyers will need to fork out at least 25% in down payment from their own pocket.
-Out of this, 5% must be paid in cash, while the remaining 20% can be a combination of CPF and cash.
+This means buyers will have to fork out a 25% down payment from their pocket.
+Of this, 5% must be paid in cash, while the remaining 20% can be a combination of CPF and cash.

-EC buyers are also subjected to the Mortgage Servicing Ratio (MSR) and Total Debt Servicing Ratio (TDSR) ruling when taking up financing.
+EC buyers are also subjected to the Mortgage Servicing Ratio (MSR) and Total Debt Servicing Ratio (TDSR) for their loan financing.
 For MSR, only 30% of the buyer’s monthly income can be used to service their home loan.
-As for TDSR, their total monthly debt repayments – which include car loans, credit cards, study loans and hire & purchase agreements, etc – cannot exceed 55% of their monthly income.
+For TDSR, their total monthly debt repayments – taking into account car loans, credit cards, study loans, hire purchase agreements, etc – cannot exceed 55% of their monthly income.

-Due to the more stringent mortgage financing ruling, the prices of new executive condominiums are capped to a certain extent.
+Due to the more stringent mortgage financing limitation, the prices of new executive condominiums are capped to a certain extent.
 This is also to ensure EC buyers do not over over-stretch their finances.

 But interestingly, once ECs become partially privatised after their 5-year minimum occupation period (MOP), eligible buyers of resale ECs will be subjected to the less stringent TDSR (more on this later).